arvidn/libtorrent/trunk/docs/manual.rst

 .. _`QBSS`: http://qbone.internet2.edu/qbss/

 ``active_downloads`` and ``active_seeds`` controls how many active seeding and downloading torrents the queuing mechanism allows.
-Seeding torrents are counted against the downloads limit but downloading torrenst are not counted against the seed limit.
+The target number of active torrents is ``max(active_downloads, active_seeds)``. ``active_downloads`` and ``active_seeds`` are upper limits on the number of downloading torrents and seeding torrents respectively.

+For example if there are 10 seeding torrents and 10 downloading torrents, and ``active_downloads`` is 4 and ``active_seeds`` is 4, there will be no seed active, but 4 downloading torrents.
+If the settings are ``active_downloads`` = 2 and ``active_seeds`` = 4, then there will be 2 downloading torrenst and 2 seeding torrents active.
+Torrents that are not auto managed are also counted against these limits.
+If there are non-auto managed torrents that use up all the slots, no auto managed torrent will be activated.

 ``auto_manage_interval`` is the number of seconds between the torrent queue is updated, and rotated.